-Vernazza is the retail hotspot of Cinque Terre and offers lots of boutiques and gift shops to be explored.
+The retail hotspot of Cinque Terre, that’s how Vernazza is also called.
+It offers lots of boutiques and gift shops.
 The beach is very popular with visitors as you can watch the boats float in and out of the harbour, the perfect place to relax.
-Vernazza’s fortified walls were key in defending the coast from Saracen pirates.
+The village’s fortified walls were key in defending the coast from Saracen pirates.
 You can visit one of the original watch towers in Castello Doria!
 RIstorante Belforte is prized for its food and offers amazing views of the coast and the harbour, book a table here to soak up the atmosphere from above.
-Vernazza offers endless atractions to fulfil your curiosity,
+The town offers endless attractions to fulfil your curiosity.

 Monterosso al Mare